Using embedded buttons for Apple Pay and Google Pay payments

 string, required

-The iframe element identifier (for the HTML page of the web service) of the element where the payment form should be opened for opening the payment form.
+The iframe element identifier (for the HTML page of the web service) of the element where the payment form should be opened.

 Example: widget-container-one-click-buttons.